-Holter monitoring is a painless way to record your heartbeat away from your doctor's office.
-It is a small, battery-operated electrocardiogram (ECG) machine that you carry with you.
-The device is about the size of a small, digital camera.
-Holter monitoring records your heartbeat for your doctor to review at a later time.
-You can receive your heart monitor in a hospital, test center, or doctor's office.
+Holter monitoring is a painless way to record your heartbeat away from your healthcare provider's office.
+It is a small, battery-operated electrocardiogram (ECG) machine.
+It has wires that are put on your chest and a device to carry with you.
+It is about the size of a small digital camera.
+Holter monitoring records your heartbeat for at least 24 hours.
+Your provider then reviews the information at a later time.
+You can get your Holter monitor at a hospital, test center, or provider's office.

 Your Holter monitor

-When you receive a Holter monitor, your health care provider places small, painless pads (electrodes) on your chest.
-These connect to the lightweight unit, which attaches to a belt or shoulder strap.
-You need to keep the device on for at least 24 to 48 hours hours and complete a diary.
+When you get a Holter monitor, your healthcare provider puts small pads (electrodes) on your chest.
+These connect to the monitor.
+The monitor attaches to a belt or shoulder strap.
+You need to keep the device on for at least 24 to 48 hours.
+You also need to complete a diary.
+Your provider will tell you how to do so.
 While wearing the monitor, follow these tips:

 - Try to sleep on your back.

 - Don't take a shower.
 A sponge bath is OK.